Quaternion-Domain Super MDS for Robust 3D Localization: Conclusion

-Quaternions are an extension of complex numbers and are widely used to represent \ac{3D} rotations in fields such as computer graphics and computer vision ~\cite{Ken1985,Barthélemy2015}.
-A quaternion consists of one real component and three imaginary components ~\cite{Baek2017}.
-By utilizing three of its four \ac{DoF}, it becomes possible to represent \ac{3D} node coordinates and construct a rank-$1$ \ac{GEK} matrix in the quaternion domain.
-The algebraic structure of quaternions is well established, and frameworks for performing algebraic operations such as \ac{SVD} are also available~\cite{Miao2019}.
-This enables us to exploit \ac{SVD}-based low-rank truncation for noise suppression and thereby improve localization accuracy—leading to the development of \ac{QD-SMDS}.
+A quaternion consists of one real component and three imaginary components~\cite{Baek2017}.
+By utilizing three of its four \ac{DoF}, it becomes possible to represent \ac{3D} node coordinates and construct a rank-$1$ \ac{GEK} matrix in the quaternion domain. {Furthermore, a mature matrix toolbox for quaternions is available, providing well-defined conjugation and norm operations, as well as frameworks for performing algebraic computations such as \ac{SVD}~\cite{Miao2019}}.
+This enables the exploitation of \ac{SVD}-based low-rank truncation for noise suppression, thereby improving localization accuracy and leading to the development of \ac{QD-SMDS}.

 However, the computational efficiency gained by \ac{QD-SMDS} is quite limited and may even result in increased computational cost in some systems.
 This is because performing \ac{SVD} in the quaternion domain requires converting the target quaternion matrix into a complex-valued matrix of double the size, followed by applying \ac{SVD} to the resulting complex-equivalent matrix.
 Given that the size of the \ac{GEK} matrix increases proportionally with the number of node pairs, this process can become impractical—particularly in systems with constrained computational resources.
 To eliminate the need for \ac{SVD} in \ac{SMDS}, an iterative approach based on \ac{MRC} was proposed in~\cite{Ghods2018TWC}.
 However, due to the non-commutative nature of quaternion multiplication, directly extending this method to \ac{QD-SMDS} is not straightforward.
 In this paper, we address this challenge by explicitly considering quaternion non-commutativity in the combining operation and propose a novel, low-complexity \ac{3D} localization algorithm—termed \ac{QD-MRC-SMDS}—which is constructed solely from simple quaternion multiplications.
-The contributions of this paper are summarized as follows\footnote{The conference paper~\cite{Keigo2025SPAWC} is an earlier version of this paper, which was presented at the IEEE SPAWC 2025.}:
+The contributions of this paper are summarized as follows\footnote{ The conference paper~\cite{Keigo2025SPAWC} is a {shorter and} earlier version of this work and was presented at the IEEE SPAWC 2025, introducing the basic concept of \ac{QD-SMDS} and providing a brief performance evaluation by comparing it with the preceding \ac{SMDS}.
+In contrast, the present paper offers a detailed derivation of \ac{QD-SMDS} and introduces a new lower-complexity variant, \ac{QD-MRC-SMDS}, together with a comprehensive performance assessment.}: